Radhakunda

 |

-...Desiring service to Radha and Krsna he was born here as
+...Desiring service to Radha and Krsna he was born here as this pilu

-this pilu tree on the bank of Syamakunda.
-Vishvanatha used
+tree on the bank of Syamakunda.
+Vishvanatha used to discuss with him

-the form of tree told him many things that took place here
+about Krisna's pastimes and brahmana in the form of tree told him many

-during Krisna's pastimes 5000 years ago.
+things that took place here during Krisna's pastimes 5000 years ago.

 |